quentintaranpino/nostrcheck-server/readme.md

-# Nostrcheck.me api server
+# Nostr backend api server

-This repository contains the public API to interact with nostrcheck.me services.
+This repository contains the public API to interact with nostr backend api server services.
 Written in typescript.

 ## Available endpoints